 Update January 2022.

 We have now owned the Triton for nine months and 9000km and I am totally happy with it, it tows the caravan very well, mainly due to it's 6 speed auto transmission and perfectly spec'd ratios.
 Despite the diesel engine having only marginally more power and torque over the Nissan the gearing makes is as different as chalk and cheese.

 The photo below was taken once the modifications had been completed, a bulbar, a drawer system in the back, improved rear suspension to assist with caravan towing and a UHF two way radio.

 The photos above were taken on the day we accepted delivery of the Triton in March of 2021, at the dealership, the one on the right is of the 'goodies' we got.

-Looking at the photo above, compare to the one on the left, what I considered to be downright ugly front improved immensely with the addition of the bulbar...my opinion anyway.
+Looking at the photo above, when we picked it up, compare to the one on the left, what I considered to be downright ugly front improved immensely with the addition of the bulbar...my opinion anyway.